paldepind/paldepind.github.io/content/post/introducing-jabz.md

 abstractions with as many features as one can squeeze out of the them.

 Jabz is still far from finished.
 As a specification Fantasy Land is more comprehensive.
-Jabz currently only specify functor, applicative, monad, foldable and traversable.
+Jabz currently only specifies functor, applicative, monad, foldable and traversable.
 And while it does provide both a healthy set of utility function for working with the abstractions and some commonly used implementations of the specification there is still a lot to add.
+Contributions and feedback is much appreciated.

 The library can [be found on Gitub](https://github.com/Funkia/jabz).